 What do we do to promote good attendance?

 - The school provides a calm and welcoming environment where every pupil feels valued

 - There are weekly assemblies where class attendance is celebrated

 - Certificates and awards are given out on a regular basis to encourage good attendance

 - Problems are identified early and families are asked to speak to school staff as soon as issues around attendance arise.

 We work closely with the Local Authority’s Attendance and Welfare Service and we have an Attendance Welfare Advisor (AWA) assigned to our school.

-The Attendance Welfare Advisor makes visits every other week to monitor attendance and meet with parents.
+The Attendance Welfare Advisor makes visits every week to monitor attendance and meet with parents.
 If there are a significant number of absences, parents are required to meet school staff and the Attendance Welfare Advisor to discuss how this can be improved.
 Where attendance falls below 95%, children are tracked by the school for the remainder of the academic year.
-An official referral to the AWA is made if attendance is below 90% at any given time.
-In cases of serious persistent absences then Courts Orders are issued.
+An official referral to the AWA is made if attendance is below 90% at any given time, this means you are monitored not only by the school but by Tower Hamlets as well.
+In cases of serious persistent absences then Court Orders are issued.

 Where children are late on more than 5 occasions in any half-term, parents/carers are required to meet with the Head of School or Executive Headteacher.
 If parents/carers are having difficulty bringing the child/children to school on time, we will do whatever we can to support them in improving this.

 Who is responsible for monitoring and improving attendance and punctuality?